NetworkBlockDevice/nbd/doc/proto.md

 session as by this stage it is too late to continue without TLS as the acknowledgement has been sent.

-If the server receives any other option, it MUST reply with `NBD_REP_ERR_TLS_REQD` if TLS has not been initiated.
+If the server receives any other option, including `NBD_OPT_INFO` and unsupported options, it MUST reply with `NBD_REP_ERR_TLS_REQD` if TLS has not been initiated; `NBD_OPT_INFO` is included as in this mode, all exports are TLS-only.
 If the server receives a request to enter transmission mode via `NBD_OPT_EXPORT_NAME` when TLS has not been initiated, then as this request cannot error, it MUST terminate the session.
+If the server receives a request to enter transmission mode via `NBD_OPT_GO` when TLS has not been initiated, it MUST error with `NBD_REP_ERR_TLS_REQD`.

 The server MUST NOT send `NBD_REP_ERR_TLS_REQD` in reply to any option if TLS has already been initiated.